MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-extension-lifecycle-trace.md

     - For on-premises, data for these operations is recorded when an extension is installed or uninstalled by using the [Install-NAVApp cmdlet](/powershell/module/microsoft.dynamics.nav.apps.management/install-navapp) or [Uninstall-NAVApp cmdlet](/powershell/module/microsoft.dynamics.nav.apps.management/uninstall-navapp).
 Or, when an extension is installed or uninstalled from the **Extension Management** page in the client.

-    - For on-premises, data for these operations is recorded when an extension is installed or uninstalled from the **Extension Management** page in the client.
+    - For online, data for these operations is recorded when an extension is installed or uninstalled from the **Extension Management** page in the client.

 - Updating an extension